polynetwork/poly-bridge/README.md

 ### POST getfee

-This API returns the amount of assets as cross-chain fee that needs to be charged on the source chain when crossing to the target chain.
+This API returns transaction fee which will be charged on the source chain in cross-chain transaction.
-When the user performs a cross-chain operation, the user's fee is charged on the source chain transaction.If SwapTokenHash is specified, the available balance is returned
+And if SwapTokenHash is specified, the transferable amount will be returned.

 Request
 ```
 http://localhost:8080/v1/getfee/